Of diapers and drugs, Iran's trouble paying bills

 If ordinary Iranians ultimately suffer shortages of drugs and medical devices, the Iranian government may use it to score public relations points with their own people against the West, much as former Iraqi dictator Saddam Hussein did in Iraq.

 "They need to defend their position to their own population.
-They need to continue to create this image of an international community that is implacably aligned against the interests of a defenceless Iran," said Suzanne Maloney, a senior fellow at the Brookings Institution's Saban Centre for Middle East Policy.
+They need to continue to create this image of an international community that is implacably aligned against the interests of a defenseless Iran," said Suzanne Maloney, a senior fellow at the Brookings Institution's Saban Center for Middle East Policy.

 "This kind of imagery would play into that and it'll have a certain resonance among Iranians who have a long experience with sanctions, resent the impact of sanctions on ordinary citizens and believe ... the government is well able to insulate itself."